 Funding a new skatepark

 New skateparks are not cheap but then again, not too expensive to build either.
-When it comes to funding, it may be best to talk to experts on skatepark construction such as Clark & Kent Contractors.
+It may be best to talk to experts on skatepark construction, such as Clark & Kent Contractors, regarding funding.

-They have a great deal of experience in talking to community groups, local councils, police, building inspectors and even fundraisers and may be able to give some good advice on how to get a new skatepark campaign underway.
+They have a great deal of experience talking to community groups, local councils, police, building inspectors and even fundraisers.
+They may be able to give some good advice on how to get a new skatepark campaign underway.

 Funding will depend mainly on the size and scope of the project, which in turn is dictated by the budget.
 The first step is to determine how much funding might be available from the local council, sports development organisations and other public bodies.

-Most Lottery funding is to groups that have a governing body and documents such as a constitution, trust deed, memorandum and articles of association.
-They offer some useful advice on funding applications here.
+Most Lottery funding is to groups with a governing body and documents such as a constitution, trust deed, memorandum and articles of association.
+They offer some useful advice on lottery funding applications here.